sfeir-open-source/sfeir-school-github-actions/docs/markdown/03-Interact-With-Env/03-interact-with-github.md

 - It's a secret ! `${{ secrets.GITHUB_TOKEN }}`
 - **Doesn't trigger new workflows**

 Notes:
+Gaetan <br/>
-Can configure restrictive or permissive mode at org/repo level if not enough, create a PAT(personal access token) token
+Can configure restrictive or permissive mode at org/repo level <br/>
+if not enough, create a PAT(personal access token) token <br/>

-Gaetan
+GITHUB_TOKEN expires when a job finishes or after a maximum of 24 hours. <br/>